 Address: 6746 N Sheridan Rd, Chicago

-10. AMC Theaters (Honorary Mention)
+10. AMC Theaters

-AMC in River East 21 and AMC Dine-in Theatres Block 37 in particular are two wonderful experiences.
-The former offers 21 screens and played host to the Chicago International Film Festival while the latter, Chicago’s newest AMC cinema, offers 11 screens and the possibility to enjoy a full dine-in menu
+AMC in River East 21 and AMC Dine-in Theatres Block 37, in particular, are two wonderful experiences.
+The former offers 21 screens and played host to the Chicago International Film Festival while the latter, Chicago’s newest AMC cinema, offers 11 screens and the possibility to enjoy a full dine-in menu.

 You can now get tickets for screenings at AMC Theatres® at a discounted price here.